Cmarschik/Project_one/readme.md

 ### Why doesn't this work for the reader?
 Simply put pieces are missing.
 For example, a CONSUMER KEY & CONSUMER SECRET are required to use this.
 Similar 'problems' occur when trying to access my private server through postgreSQL.
 Also, this project was originally set to use Facebook API, but I changed my mind, so the naming, and really, pathing may not be functional.
 The point of this project is not to present a beautifully working app, but rather to give insight into my knowledge of python and associated libraries.
 All of my important code should be up and readable.

-### This code looks familiar?
-I had heavy influence from an online class I took.
-Although this is not neccessarily the original code presented, in my process of making the same app work the same way, my code differed little(not to mention I went back to reference it quite heavily).
-So I shall link the course here: